 Digital Marketing is an exciting industry to work in.
 With a huge variety of roles on offer and Digital skills being in hot demand, it is a great choice.
 You could work in SEO, become a Copywriter or even a Social Media Executive.
 Plus, there are many opportunities for you to climb the Digital ladder.
 If you don’t have any experience, it is an exciting place to kick-start your career.

-What’s more, there isn’t one fixed journey to working in Digital Marketing.
+What’s more, there isn’t one fixed journey to get into Digital Marketing.
 This means whatever your education level or qualifications; you stand a good chance of landing a job in this industry.
 Below, we guide you through this process to help you find your dream job in Digital.